 - Note: Stairs are fairly steep in property, so property may be unsuitable for the elderly or infirm, or those with babies or very young children

-- Note: This property has a £200 Good Housekeeping bond which is payable to the owner
+- Note: This property has a £300 Good Housekeeping bond.

 About the location